 All other absences are considered unexcused.
-Pre-arranged excused absences must be approved by the building principal.

 The school may require documentation explaining the reason for the student's absence.

 ATTENDANCE REPORTING PROCEDURE

 In the event of any absence, the student's parent/guardian is required to call the school at 815-732-5300 before 8:00 a.m. to explain the reason for the absence.
 If a call has not been made to the school by 10:00 a.m. on the day of a student's absence, a school official will call the home to inquire why the student is not at school.
 If the parent/guardian cannot be contacted, the student will be required to have a parent/guardian call or email the school explaining the reason for the absence.
 Failure to do so shall result in an unexcused absence.
 Upon request of the parent/guardian, the reason for an absence will be kept confidential.